 How Long Do Winter White Hamsters Live?

 Winter whites have shorter lifespans than most other hamsters.
-However, they make sweet and loving pets for the short time they’re here.
+However, they make sweet and loving pets for the short time they’re with us.

-Keeping winter whites as pets is relatively simple as long as you have some basic care knowledge.
+Keeping winter whites as pets is relatively easy as long as you have basic care knowledge.

 How Long Do Chinese Hamsters Live?